polysyllabic/chaos/docs/chaosface.md

 it's recommended that you have your router assign static IP addresses to both the Pi and the computer that will host Chaosface.

-If you have already installed TCC with Chaosface on the Pi, you must re-run the `install.sh` script and choose the options for remote installation.
-This will stop the chatbot from running from the Pi and allow you to configure the correct interface address.
+If you already have TCC installed on the Pi and only want to update the local Chaosface runtime in `/usr/local/chaos`, run `./scripts/update_chaosface.sh`.
+To update only the engine, run `./scripts/update_engine.sh`.
+To update both engine and Chaosface together, run `./scripts/update_chaos.sh` Re-run `./install.sh` only when you want to reconfigure installation options (for example, switching between local and remote Chaosface, or changing the configured interface address).

 Setting up the computer for Chaosface: